-Since English is peculiar (and that’s putting it very nicely) and my daughter is a kinesthetic learner, I decided to try a ‘Read, Build, Write’ mat where she is able to practice reading the word, then building the word using our moveable alphabet, and then practice neatly writing the word using the penmanship lines.
+Since English is little peculiar and my daughter is a kinesthetic learner, I decided to try a ‘Read, Build, Write’ mat where she is able to practice reading the word, then building the word using our moveable alphabet, and then practice neatly writing the word using the penmanship lines.

 I should note that we haven’t formally studied sight words at this point — the ones she knows are either phonetically spelled or, for the ones that are not phonetic, she’s learned them through reading the Dick & Jane books, which, in my opinion, are great for working on reading fluency with children.

 So, using the Dolch word list, I made some cards she can use to practice reading and writing them as she wishes.

 After spending a little time with the work, she quickly discovered it’s much more fun and challenging to read the card, flip it over, and then try to build and write the word from memory!